top of page

 What are your visions today – where do you see bNovate Technologies in 5 and 10 years?

-I would like to see that we can overcome the pandemic in the near future in order to have better access to the market.
-The goal is to have BactoSense in all water supplies and become a standard in the water industry, worldwide.
+I would like to see that we can overcome the pandemic soon to have better access to the market.
+The goal is to have BactoSense in all water supplies and become a worldwide standard in the water industry.
 Every municipality should distribute water that is tested and 100% safe.
-In 5 years, I would like to see a bNovate device in every drinking water production in EU, US and Asia, and further development into other application areas to become a major market leader.
-In 10 years, my vision is safe water worldwide; clean and safe drinking water straight from the tap, to someday eliminate and replace slow current measurement techniques and make chlorination unnecessary as a safety net.
+In 5 years, I would like to see a bNovate device in every drinking water production site in the EU, US, and Asia and further development into other application areas to become a significant market leader.
+In 10 years, my vision is safe water worldwide, clean and safe drinking water straight from the tap, to someday eliminate and replace slow current measurement techniques and make chlorination unnecessary as a safety net.

 Thank you for all these insights, Peter.
 We are looking forward to bNovate’s next moves!